miielab/miienlp/examples/ocr_example.md

 ...
 ```

-** For more details, refer to the [Custom and Default Options](https://github.com/patriChiril/miie_beta/blob/main/documentation/developer_documentation/ocr.md). **

-## Example input.yaml file with all features
+## Example input.yaml file with all the features
 ```
 ---
 raw_data_directory: test_data/test_scans # the path to the raw data directory is the only required input